 You can put this batter together before the roast comes out of the oven and let it stand at room temperature until you are ready to make the puddings.

-2 tablespoons beef drippings or 2 tablespoons oil or clarified butter
+- 2 tablespoons beef drippings or 2 tablespoons oil or clarified butter

-5 oz. whole milk
+- 5 oz whole milk

-1 cup all purpose flour
+- 1 cup all purpose flour

-1/4 teaspoon salt
+- ¼ teaspoon salt

-1/4 teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

-2 large eggs
+- 2 large eggs

-Whisk together the flour, salt and black pepper in a bowl.
+- Whisk together the flour, salt and black pepper in a bowl.

-Put about 1 1/2 teaspoons of drippings, oil or clarified butter into each hole in a nonstick Yorkshire pudding tin or in a large nonstick muffin tin.
+- Put about 1½ teaspoons of drippings, oil or clarified butter into each hole in a nonstick Yorkshire pudding tin or in a large nonstick muffin tin.
 Put the tin in the oven to get the fat very hot.

-Whisk the eggs a bit to break them up, then stir them into the flour mixture.
+- Whisk the eggs a bit to break them up, then stir them into the flour mixture.

-Transfer this batter to a liquid measuring cup with a spout.
+- Transfer this batter to a liquid measuring cup with a spout.

-Open the oven door.
+- Open the oven door.
 The fat in the muffin tin should be almost smoking.
-Quickly pour the batter into each hole, filling no more than 3/4 of the way.
+Quickly pour the batter into each hole, filling no more than ¾ of the way.
 The fat should sizzle when you pour the batter.
 Work quickly, so you don't lose all the oven heat.

-Bake, without opening the oven door, for 15-20 minutes, until the puddings are a deep golden brown and very well risen and crisp.
+- Bake, without opening the oven door, for 15-20 minutes, until the puddings are a deep golden brown and very well risen and crisp.